 During FY 2018-2019, \$196,471 was spent on five capital improvement projects approved in prior years.
-Two projects were completed (15 residents) and the other three projects are in progress with completion projected in the next two years.
+One project was completed and the other four projects are in progress with completion projected in the next two years.
 There are three other capital improvement projects which have been approved for funding through the Request for Proposal (RFP) process, but not yet started.